tbeseda/release-installer/README.md

   }
 }
 ```
+-->

 ## Platform Detection

-The tool automatically detects your platform and architecture, then matches against common naming patterns:
+The tool tries to detect your platform and architecture, then matches against common naming patterns:

 - **macOS**: `apple-darwin`, `macos`, `darwin`
 - **Linux**: `linux-gnu`, `linux`, `unknown-linux`